Blessed in Hebrew: The Meaning Behind the Word Baruch

 God’s Presence and Favor

-When we hear these words and experience the incredible privilege of belonging to God, let’s remember the context and origin of this blessing.
+When we hear these words and experience the incredible privilege of belonging to God, let’s remember the context and origin.
 God called Moses His friend and walked the desert with His people, to lead them to the Promised Land.
 His plans have been good from the beginning, and He delights in us declaring them.